 Together, let’s take root.

 While confinement has made us aware that we live above ground, it is now time to reconnect to our roots and return to the foundations of our lives.
-Forests and woodland are, therefore, one of the essential elements of our existence and must be preserved and restored on a large scale.
+Forests and woodland are, therefore, essential elements of our existence and must be preserved and restored on a large scale.

-Initially, we asked for a donation to purchase tree sapling for the woodland.
+Initially, we asked for a donation to purchase tree saplings for the woodland.
 Today we can confirm our application to Eforests for 200 broadleaf tree saplings to be a success.

 Who are Eforests?